Black Square (U+25A0) - Meaning, Uses, and How to Type It

 </ul>

-Using It in Markdown
+Using Black Square in Markdown

 ■ Important Notice